vegos/MyChronos/README.txt

 Line 2:
 - Date (Down for Year, 3-letters day of week name or 3-letters month name or 2-letters day-of-week or day)
-- Temperature (Down for Max, Min measurement)
 - Battery Voltage
+- Sync (for synching time with my ntp -- it does not sync altitude & temperature.
+I guess the watch knows better that my Linux machine what the temperature and the altitude is...)
 - Ctrl (Control: old PPT mode, for use with my custom python script)
-- Sync (for synching time with my ntp -- it does not sync altitude & temperature.
-I guess the watch knows better that my Linux what the temperature and the altitude is...)
-- Accel (old ACC.
-Not in use by me)
 - Stopwatch
 - RESET (Down for resetting the temperature max/min statistics)
 - RFBSL (in my white-PCB is not working but I leave it for now...)